Photothermal Fourier-plane Phase Synchronization for Interferometric Scattering Microscopy

-iSCAT provides ultrahigh sensitivity with effective background suppression, and has enabled a broad range of applications in fundamental science and technology.
-It has been employed for tracking single nanoparticles \cite{Jacobsen2006OE,Cheng2019Nanoscale}, detecting single proteins \cite{Piliarik2014NatComm,Ortega2014NanoLett} and their masses \cite{Young2018Science}, probing the dynamics of biological membranes and ion channels \cite{Taylor2019NatPhotonics,Li2025NatPhotonics}, visualizing chemical reactions \cite{Gruber2024Nature}, and monitoring carrier migration in optoelectronic materials \cite{Delor2020NatMater,Merryweather2021Nature}\textemdash achievements largely facilitated by dynamic background subtraction that isolates the signal of interest \cite{Ortega2016NatPhotonics}.
-However, even in such cases, the PSF often exhibits distortions and asymmetries, especially in high-numerical-aperture (NA) systems where evanescent Fourier components possess distinct phase responses from propagating ones \cite{Novotny2012PrinNanoOpt} and where optical aberration are pronounced \cite{Li2021OE}.
-The challenge becomes more acute for stationary specimens, where speckle backgrounds arising from substrate roughness \cite{Lin2022PRL} cannot be removed via temporal subtraction.
-As a result, direct wide-field optical detection of immobilized nanoparticles below 20 nm remains difficult for iSCAT \cite{Avci2017Optica,Taylor2019iSCATRelatTech} and other wide-field optical microscopy techniques \cite{Priest2021ChemRev,Meng2021AcsPhotonics,Cho2018OL,Sofronov2021PRAppl,Paul2023AO}.
+iSCAT could provide ultrahigh sensitivity with the utilization of effective background suppression, and has enabled a broad range of applications in fundamental science and technology.
+It has been employed for tracking single nanoparticles \cite{Huang2017ACSNano,Kashkanova2022NatMethod,Huang2024LSA}, detecting single proteins \cite{Piliarik2014NatComm,Ortega2014NanoLett} and their masses \cite{Young2018Science}, probing the dynamics of biological membranes and ion channels \cite{Taylor2019NatPhotonics,Li2025NatPhotonics}, visualizing chemical reactions \cite{Gruber2024Nature}, and monitoring carrier migration in optoelectronic materials \cite{Delor2020NatMater,Merryweather2021Nature}\textemdash achievements largely facilitated by dynamic background subtraction that isolates the signal of interest.
+However, even in such cases, the PSF often exhibits distortions and asymmetries, especially in high-numerical-aperture (NA) systems where evanescent components possess distinct phase responses from propagating ones at the interfaces \cite{Novotny2012PrinNanoOpt} and where optical aberration are pronounced \cite{Eismann2021LSA}.
+The challenge becomes more acute for stationary specimens, where speckle backgrounds arising from substrate roughness \cite{Lin2022PRL} cannot be removed via dynamic subtraction.
+As a result, direct wide-field optical detection of immobilized nanoparticles below 20 nm remains difficult for iSCAT \cite{Failla2006NanoLett,Avci2017Optica,Wang2021AnalChem} and other wide-field optical microscopy techniques \cite{Meng2021AcsPhotonics,Cho2018OL,Sofronov2021PRAppl}.
 Yet, such static detection is of great interest, for instance, for high-throughput semiconductor wafer inspection \cite{Zhu2022IJEM,Reinhardt2018HBSiWaferCleanTech}, contamination detection in photonic circuits \cite{Brandt1973AO,Su2022EquipMaterClean}, and biomolecular assays on functionalized templates \cite{Bujak2021SmallMethods}.